 A.5.
-Task Record Access Using the Ref-num Field
+Task Record Access Using the user-task-ref Field

 Tasks are a significant part of managing work with the Roundtable system.
 Often customers want to retrieve information on tasks in the Roundtable system using a key field value that is meaningful to their support and management staff.
-A field called user-task-ref is included in the task record and indexed by rtb\task07.
+To facilitate this, an indexed field called user-task-ref is included in the rtb\task record.